ntampellini/TSCoDe/README.md

 - **STEPS** - Manually specify the number of steps to be taken in scanning rotations.
-The standard value of 6 will perform six 60° turns.
-Syntax: `SCAN=n`, where n is an integer. **UPDATE**
+The rotation range to be explored is +-45° and it is scanned in `2*STEPS+1`